tedgey/Daily-Sales-Quotes/README.md

 - create timer/counter or something to change quote every day

-  enable QuoteScore counter to have a heart animation add submit link for "Submit to be featured" modal
+  enable QuoteScore counter to have a heart animation

 box shadows on Counter